m040601/my-awesome-stars/README.md

 - [cope](https://github.com/trapd00r/cope) - A colourful wrapper for terminal programs
 - [mpdmon-realtime](https://github.com/trapd00r/mpdmon-realtime) - Monitor MPD for song changes, with realtime elapsed/total time display
 - [mpdmon-full](https://github.com/trapd00r/mpdmon-full) - Monitor MPD for song changes, with history
-- [gitolite](https://github.com/sitaramc/gitolite) - Hosting git repositories -- Gitolite allows you to setup git hosting on a central server, with very fine-grained access control and many (many!) more powerful features.
-- [Vimana](https://github.com/c9s/Vimana) - Vimana is an easy to use system for searching , installing, and downloading vim script.
-Vimana provides a command-line interface such like aptitude programe on Debian linux, for you to search , download , install , upgrade scripts from http://www.vim.org (vimonline site).

 ## Perl6